sibuhub/sanjeev-one/README.md

 # sanjeev-one
-this is my first Git repository.
+This is my first Git repository.
+Author - Sanjeev kumar